breadthe/syenite/src/article-vault/2023/09/syenite-wishlist.md

 ## Styling

-- Full height layout - currently pages or articles with very little content look weird with the site footer almost pushing up against the header
 - Page transitions (see https://joshcollinsworth.com/blog/sveltekit-page-transitions)
+- Proper code highlighting
+- Dark mode scroll bars

 ## Fixes

+- Navigating to a link with a hashmark (heading link) doesn't refresh or re-initialize the table of contents on that page.
+This is a problem with the TOC library I am using ([explicitly mentioned in the docs](https://svelte-put.vnphanquang.com/docs/toc#no-dynamic-update)).
 - ~~Internal links should have the full URL in the href, not just the relative path, so instead of `/2023/09/markdown-styling` I want `http://example.com/2023/09/markdown-styling`~~ Actually I think I'm ok with relative links for now.
 - Handle double **Updated** scenario (when both `updated` frontmatter is set and the `UpdatedAt` component is used in the same article).
 Not super high priority, since this can be handled simply by not using the Updated component.